Free

 Do I need to create an account?

 No account is required.
 Every visitor is automatically assigned a unique guest ID so you can create and join rooms instantly.
-Signing in with Google links that ID to your Google account, which syncs your identity across browsers and devices — so you can resume any recent room from your phone, laptop, or any other device without losing your history.
+Signing in with Google links that ID to your Google account, which syncs your identity across browsers and devices β€” so you can resume any recent room from your phone, laptop, or any other device without losing your history.
+In our experience, removing this barrier is the single most impactful change for teams adopting a new estimation tool.

 What card decks are available?